Dr. Dave Flynn - Academic CV

 Contemporary composition, ethno-musicology, traditional Irish music, Congolese music, Zimbabwean music, Malian music, Nigerian music, Balkan music, Eastern European music, Scandanavian traditional music, baroque music practices, minimalism, improvisation, poly-metric music, modality, micro-tonality, classical guitar music, American composers, Irish composers, the music of Jean Sibelius, folk music composition, popular music, electro-acoustic music, alternative tuning systems, early music.

 Dr. Dave Flynn is a composer, multi-instrumentalist, conductor, songwriter, arranger, producer, educator and curator whose award-winning work crosses many genres.
-His compositions and PhD thesis Traditional Irish Music: A Path to New Music (Dublin Institute of Technology, 2011) mark him out as one of the leading composers and researchers exploring the dichotomous interaction between traditional Irish music and contemporary composition.
+His compositions and PhD thesis Traditional Irish Music: A Path to New Music (TU Dublin, 2011) mark him out as one of the leading composers and researchers exploring the dichotomous interaction between traditional Irish music and contemporary composition.
 He is the Founder and Artistic Director of the highly acclaimed Irish Memory Orchestra, a uniquely Irish orchestra which mixes some of Ireland’s finest classical, traditional and jazz musicians to create a distinctive new 21st Century sound.

 Dr. Flynn's compositions embrace many styles and instrumentations including orchestral, chamber and electro-acoustic works.
 They have been performed by renowned artists including the Irish Chamber Orchestra, Prague Chamber Orchestra, RTÉ Concert Orchestra, New Juilliard Ensemble, Smith Quartet, Vanbrugh Quartet, ConTempo Quartet, Rolf Hind, Liz Carroll, Mairtín Ó'Connor and Martin Hayes.